alephium/docs/docs/dapps/testing-and-debugging.md

 > Contract @ vrcKqNuMrGpA32eUgUvAB3HBfkN4eycM5uvXukwn5SxP - 1 + 2 = 3
 ```

-If `add` function does update the blockchain state, therefore
+If the `add` function does update the blockchain state, therefore
 requires `TxScript` to execute, the debug message will only be
 printed out in the full node log for integration test because the
 execution doesn't happen right away so the result can not be returned
-to terminal console immediately.
-For unit tests, debug message
+to the terminal console immediately.
+For unit tests, debug messages
 will still be printed out in both the terminal console and the full
 node log.